Elath

 The name survived into the Roman period as Aela, adopted into Byzantine Greek as Aila and into Arabic as Aylah (the Arab settlement was built outside the ruins of the ancient city), later becoming Aqabat Aylah ("Aylah Ascent"), eventually shortened down to Aqaba.

 The modern Israeli town of Eilat, established in 1951, is named for the ancient city.

 Name

+The name derives from the West Semitic word *'ayl 'ram' with the feminine suffix -at.
+A Phoenician variant of the name אֵלוֹת is mentioned once in the Hebrew Bible in I Kings 9.26 reflecting the Phoenician vowel shift.